Microbiology 460 [3 cr.]

 Microbiology 607 [2 cr.]

 Microbial Pathogenesis.
+Course Director: Vern Carruthers.
 Prerequisite: Introductory microbiology or permission of course director.
 Topics include regulatory mechanisms of pathogens, toxins and toxinogenesis, secretion, adherence and invasion.
 The course is literature-based, although each session begins with a discussion by the instructor to provide context and background for papers under discussion.
 Primarily covers bacterial pathogens.
 Winter term.

 Microbiology 612 [3 cr.]

 Microbial Informatics.
+Course Director: Pat Schloss.
 Prerequisites: Graduate standing and undergraduate Microbiology, Biochemistry, Cell Biology, or Genetics.
 Increasingly, microbiologists are generating large and varied datasets and must be integrated with data from traditional approaches to test hypotheses and identify new avenues of research.
 This course will give microbiologists the background they need to design robust experiments, implement traditional statistical approaches for small and large datasets, and utilize statistical programming software.
 Course is taught in fall and includes lecture and laboratory components.
+Contact instructor for timing as this is often taught over a short time frame.

 Microbiology 615 [2 cr.]